 Monday, July 18, 2016 - Thursday, July 21, 2016

-Total of 4 weeks - No Classes on Fridays
+Total of 4 weeks - There are no classes on Fridays

-Registration: REGISTRATION DEADLINE IS MAY 20th.
 Classes will be filled on a first come first serve basis.
-Either the postmarked date or the day it is brought into the Elementary Office will be marked on each registration form.
-Registrations will be processed in the order they are received.
+Either the postmarked date or the day it is brought into the Elementary or MS/HS Office will mark each registration form.
+They will be processed in the order they are received.
+If forms are postmarked or dated on the same day, they will be processed randomly.
 Due to low enrollment, some classes may be dropped.
 Students will register for classes by the grade they are going into next fall.

 Parental Support: All students are encouraged to take courses involving reading or math.
 Parents will be informed if their child has been recommended for a particular course to address a student's needs in reading or math.
 The educational staff at Johnson Creek appreciates the support of parents by registering their child in the recommended class(es).

-Program Locations: Most morning classes will be held in the elementary building.
-Some classes will be held in the Middle/Senior High School.
+Program Locations.
+Most morning classes will be held in the elementary building.
+Some classes will be held in the Middle/High School.
 All students will be assisted in reaching these classes.
-Specific information will be included in your child’s summer school class schedule confirmation that you will receive prior to the start of classes.
+Specific information will be included in your child's summer school class schedule confirmation that you will receive prior to the start of classes.

 8:00 - 8:55 Period #1